Faithjoyyy/AWS-Certified-Cloud-Practitioner-/Introduction.md

 Each domain covers essential topics to help you understand how AWS works and how it’s used in real-world scenarios.

----

-Feel free to explore the other sections in this repo for deeper dives into each domain.
+Please feel free to explore the other sections in this repo for deeper dives into each domain.
 Happy studying!